rockettheme/docs/Docs/wordpress/themes/reflex/demo_copyright.md

 ---
-title: Momentum: Recreating the Demo - Copyright
+title: Reflex: Recreating the Demo - Copyright
-description: Your Guide to Recreating Elements of the Momentum Theme for WordPress
+description: Your Guide to Recreating Elements of the Reflex Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/momentum:Momentum
+breadcrumb: /wordpress:WordPress/!themes:Themes/reflex:Reflex

 ---